sp18-ojassrivastava/Mern_Frontend/README.md

     => HTML links are defined with the (a) tag.
 The link's destination is specified in the href attritube.
 Attributes are used to provide additional information about HTML elements. <br>
     => HTML images are defined with the (img) tag.
 The source file (src), alternative text (alt), width and height are provided as attributes. <br>
     => The HTML element is everything from the start tag to the end tag. <br>
+    => Some elements have no content like the "br" element.
+These elements are called empty elements.
+Empty elements do not have an end tag. <br>
+    =>